 - Moving employees’ computers

 - Reassigning computers to new or other employees

 - Installation of network-enabled printers

-- Installation or upgrade of major line-of-business applications
+- Upgrade or installation of major line-of-business applications

 - Installation of new servers, networking devices and wireless access points

-How does the cost of outsourcing managed-IT compare to the cost of hiring an in-house “IT guy”?
+How does the cost of outsourcing IT services compare to the cost of hiring an in-house “IT guy”?

-Most small and mid-sized businesses cannot justify the cost of hiring an IT professional to maintain their network security, data protection and help desk support.
+Most small and medium-sized businesses cannot justify the cost of hiring an IT professional to maintain their network security and provide help desk support.
 Full-time IT professionals usually make $40,000 to $60,000 per year, with an additional 10 percent going toward payroll taxes and benefits.

 For that money, you get a fully staffed and trained IT department.

-Additionally, when your business goes through a major upgrade or inevitably stumbles upon an unsolvable problem, you will incur additional costs by contracting with an outside IT services provider.
+Additionally, when your business goes through a significant upgrade or inevitably stumbles upon an unsolvable problem, you will incur additional costs by contracting with an outside IT services provider.